 The Middle School Assistant Headmaster is Elijah Ferbrache.
 As a member of the school's leadership team, he supports the Headmaster in responding to parent concerns, observing, and evaluating teachers, and handling elevated student issues.
-The Middle School Assistant Headmaster's focus is on parent, teacher, and student matters at the middle school level.
+He focus is on parent, teacher, and student matters at the middle school level.

-The Dean of Students is Jamin Metcalf.
-He serves as a member of the school's leadership team, working to infuse the school culture with both joy and self-discipline while building a safe and vibrant school community.
-His duties include serving as a primary contact for parents and students in regards to school rules and procedures, Titan Houses, and disciplinary issues.
+The Deans of Students are Eliza Dupee and Pierre Marcos.
+They work to infuse the school culture with both joy and self-discipline while building a safe and vibrant school community.
+Their duties include serving as a primary contact for parents and students in regards to school rules and procedures, Titan Houses, and disciplinary issues.